Key takeaways

 Why is there a housing shortage?

 Rising materials costs, supply chain issues and labor shortages stemming from COVID all negatively impacted housing inventory.
-But the problem existed long before the pandemic: Essentially, the U.S. has failed to keep up with the housing demands of a continually increasing population.
+But the problem actually existed long before the pandemic: Essentially, the U.S. has failed to keep up with the housing demands of a continually increasing population.
 (Particularly when it comes to millennials, a huge demographic who are now at prime homebuying age.)

 What is a normal amount of inventory?